notrabs/RRCG/README.md

-> :warning: **Consider upvoting this feature request**: https://recroom.featureupvote.com/suggestions/482338/circuits-api
->
-> We need official support for programmatic circuit manipulation to bring generated circuits into the game.
----
 # RRCG - Rec Room Circuit Generator

 What if you never had to move a wire by hand?
-RRCG aims to bring text-based scripting support to CV2, the visual scripting language used by [Rec Room](https://recroom.com/).
+RRCG brings text-based scripting support to [Rec Room's](https://recroom.com/) visual scripting language CV2.

 ![example-circuit](./Docs/Images/header.png)

+> :warning: **Consider upvoting this feature request**: https://recroom.featureupvote.com/suggestions/482338/circuits-api
+>
+> This package currently only contains the compiler frontend to validate the graph generation.
+Wihout a proper Circuits API the backend conversion into actual graphs is too unstable to release.

 <!-- toc -->

 ## Install

-### For development

-For development: Clone the repository into the "Packages" folder of your Studio project.

-e.g. as a submodule: `git submodule add https://github.com/notrabs/RRCG.git Packages/RRCG`

 ### via Git URL